owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 Removing Members from Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can remove members from a group with the ``group:removemember`` command.
+You can remove members from a group with the ``group:remove-member`` command.
 The syntax is::

- group:removemember [-m|--member [MEMBER]] <group>
+ group:remove-member [-m|--member [MEMBER]] <group>

 This example removes members aaron and julie from group Finance::

- sudo -u www-data php occ group:removemember --member aaron --member julie Finance Member "aaron" removed from group "Finance"
+ sudo -u www-data php occ group:remove-member --member aaron --member julie Finance Member "aaron" removed from group "Finance"
    Member "julie" removed from group "Finance"